wazuh/wazuh-kubernetes/instructions.md

 ### Step 1: Deploy Kubernetes

-Deploy the Kubernetes cluster is out of the scope of this guide.
+Deploying the Kubernetes cluster is out of the scope of this guide.

-This repository is focus on [AWS](https://aws.amazon.com/) but it should be easy to adapt it to another Cloud provider.
+This repository focuses on [AWS](https://aws.amazon.com/) but it should be easy to adapt it to another Cloud provider.
 In case you are using AWS, we recommend [EKS](https://docs.aws.amazon.com/en_us/eks/latest/userguide/getting-started.html).

 ### Step 2: Create domains to access the services